-The Giants continued to win the pennant for the next three years, and Meusel was a regular each year, although not the biggest star on a team that at various times featured Hall of Famers George Kelly, Frankie Frisch, Travis Jackson, Hack Wilson, Dave Bancroft, Freddie Lindstrom and Ross Youngs, along with Casey Stengel and Heinie Groh.
+The Giants continued to win the pennant for the next three years, and Meusel was a regular each year, although not the biggest star on a team that at various times featured future Hall of Famers George Kelly, Frankie Frisch, Travis Jackson, Hack Wilson, Bancroft, Freddie Lindstrom and Ross Youngs, along with Casey Stengel and Heinie Groh.

 Throughout much of the 1920s, Irish played for the New York Giants while his brother Bob Meusel played across town for the New York Yankees.
-When the two teams met in the first game of the 1921 World Series, Bob batted fourth in the Yankee lineup, behind Babe Ruth, while Irish batted sixth in the Giants lineup, behind Dave Bancroft, Frankie Frisch, Ross Youngs, and George Kelly.
+When the two teams met in the first game of the 1921 World Series, Bob batted fourth in the Yankee lineup, behind Babe Ruth, while Irish batted sixth in the Giants lineup, behind Bancroft, Frisch, Youngs and Kelly.
 The two teams and brothers met in three straight Series.
 Irish hit a home run in each of the three Series.
 The Giants won the 1921 and 1922 Series, while the Yankees won the 1923 Series.

 Although not usually a league leader in offensive categories, he was frequently in the top ten.
 He was in the top ten for batting average 3 times, for slugging percentage 5 times, for total bases 7 times, for doubles 4 times, and for homers and RBI 7 times.